Treatment for gender dysphoria aims to help people with the condition live the way they want to, in their preferred gender identity.

-Guidelines from the Endocrine Society do not recommend endocrine treatment for young children because a diagnosis of transsexualism cannot be made before a child has reached puberty.
-Transsexualism is a life-long and extreme form of gender dysphoria, when someone seeks to change their sex.
+Guidelines from The Endocrine Society do not recommend endocrine treatment for young children because a diagnosis of transsexualism cannot be made before a child has reached puberty.
+Transsexualism involves deep and long-lasting feelings of gender dysphoria that causes someone to seek to change their sex.

 The Endocrine Society found that 75-80% of children who were diagnosed with gender dysphoria before they reached puberty did not have the condition after puberty.
 Therefore, endocrine treatment is not recommended until after puberty, when a diagnosis of gender dysphoria can be confirmed.

 Children up to 16